lzhzzzzwill/MOFh6/README.md

     │   └── totext.py
 ```

-The patent is currently under review.
+The software copyright is currently under review.

 If you want to use this tool, please cite:
 ```bibtex